INSIGHT-Satellite imagery, ship data indicates path of Russian vessel Kyiv says shipped “looted” grain | Headlines

 The Reuters reconstruction of the vessel's voyage comes as Kyiv officials allege that Ukrainian grain from territory recently occupied by Russia is being stolen amid the Ukraine-Russia war and then exported via Crimea to places such as Turkey and Syria.
 A Ukrainian official said SV Nikolay is among vessels Ukrainian authorities believe are exporting what they describe as "looted" grain.
 Moscow has denied stealing Ukrainian grain.

 The conflict in Ukraine has heightened concerns about food security both in Ukraine and around the globe, driving up world food prices to record levels this year.
 Ukraine is one of the world's largest grain exporters but has struggled to export goods with war raging along its southern coast and many of its ports blocked.
-Russia and Ukraine were due to sign a deal on Friday to reopen Ukrainian Black Sea ports for grain exports, Turkey and the United Nations said, raising hopes that an international food crisis aggravated by the Russian invasion can be eased.
+Russia and Ukraine signed a landmark deal on Friday to reopen Ukrainian Black Sea ports for grain exports, raising hopes that an international food crisis aggravated by the Russian invasion can be eased.

 More than 380 bulk cargo ships stopped or broadcast a planned stop in Port Kavkaz or nearby in June, according to ship-tracking data from Refinitiv Eikon.
 Of these, Reuters found that only 38 vessels had measurements similar to the top ship in the satellite image.
 All but two of the ships could be ruled out: Their tracking systems showed they were elsewhere on June 17 and 18.
 Just one, the SV Nikolay, matched both the time frame and the shape and colouring of the top ship in the satellite image.
 Very few bulk carriers broadcast stops at Sevastopol, which is targeted by Western sanctions.